wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-tutorial.md

 >[AZURE.NOTE] For requirements and troubleshooting tips, see [Connect to an Azure virtual machine with RDP or SSH](https://msdn.microsoft.com/zh-cn/library/azure/dn535788.aspx).

-1. If you haven't already done so, sign in to the [preview portal](https://manage.windowsazure.cn).
+1. If you haven't already done so, sign in to the <!-- deleted by customization [preview portal](https://manage.windowsazure.cn) --><!-- keep by customization: begin --> [portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->.

 2. Click your virtual machine on the Startboard.
 If you need to find it, click **Browse All** > **Recent** or **Browse All** > **Virtual machines**.
 Then, select your virtual machine from the list.